felender7/felender7/README.md

 - 👾 I'm currently interested in Raspberry Pi || Technical writting .
 - 🌭 My dream: `while(sleeping){money++;}`
 - ⚡ Fun fact: The word computer “bug” was inspired by a real bug.
 It was founded by Grace Hopper in 1947 || Git pull your life together
-- 🤖 Hobbies: Skating boarding and Video games
+- 🤖 Hobbies: Skateboarding and Video games

 My GitHub stats (powered by [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)):